CDC Updates Travel Guidance for Fully Vaccinated People

 TSA understands that the novel coronavirus (COVID-19) is on the minds of travelers and the general public, and it continues to work with the CDC and state and local health departments to monitor local situations as well as the health and safety of TSA employees and the traveling public.
 Throughout this crisis, the TSA's commitment remains to protect the nation's transportation systems to ensure freedom of movement for people and commerce.
 If you choose to fly, or are getting ready to fly in the near future, read what TSA is doing to keep you, your family, and your community safe.

-Please note the Global Entry Enrollment Center on Level 3 of Terminal 4 is closed as of March 19.
+Please note the Global Entry Enrollment Center on Level 3 of Terminal 4 is open by appointment only.

 We continue to stay in close contact with county, state, and federal health officials and will follow their direction should further action be needed.